 Because crescent roll dough is so versatile, making party appetizers and snacks with it is fun and easy.
 You can add just about anything you want inside of the crescent roll dough to make savory or sweet party snacks.

 BONUS TIP!
-If you don’t like using store-bought crescent roll dough, Barbara Bakes has a homemade refrigerator crescent rolls recipe!
+If you don’t like using store-bought crescent roll dough, here’s a homemade refrigerator crescent rolls recipe.

 What are good snack foods for a party?

 In addition to the Pineapple Ham Crescent Rolls, here are more great holiday recipes using crescent roll dough: